py4object/JMouse/README.md

 #JMouse
-JMouse is tool in which you can manipulate Mouse and keyboard (using virtual keyboard on screen )by using a standard joystick or gamepad
+JMouse is a tool in which you can manipulate Mouse and keyboard (using virtual keyboard on screen )by using a standard joystick or gamepad

 I used the flowing libraries: